scenerystack/community/docs/reference/api/scenery/SVGGroup.md

 # SVGGroup

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/SVGGroup.js](https://github.com/phetsims/scenery/blob/main/js/display/SVGGroup.js) for the most up-to-date information.

 ## Overview

 Poolable wrapper for SVG &lt;group&gt; elements.
 We store state and add listeners directly to the corresponding Node,